weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 export default App

 ```
-And its about time to build ! so `yarn build` will unfortunatly crash miserably...
+And its about time to build ! so `yarn build` will unfortunately crash miserably...
 Next step: be able to build!

 ### bundling